SaifeddineBENZAIED/web-app-devops-cloud-pipeline/README.md

    docker build -t web-app:latest ./app
    ```
 Run the Docker Container:

    ```bash
    docker run -p 3000:3000 web-app:latest
    ```
 Deploy to Kubernetes:

    Apply the Kubernetes manifests:

       ```bash
       kubectl apply -f kubernetes/deployment.yaml
       kubectl apply -f kubernetes/service.yaml
       ```

 Set Up Prometheus:
    Deploy Prometheus using the provided configuration:
       ```bash
       kubectl apply -f monitoring/prometheus.yml
       ```

 Run the Jenkins Pipeline:
 Set up a Jenkins job and point it to the Jenkinsfile in this repository.

 The pipeline will:

-   Build and push the Docker image.
+   -Build and push the Docker image.

-   Deploy the app to Kubernetes.
+   -Deploy the app to Kubernetes.

-   Set up monitoring with Prometheus.
+   -Set up monitoring with Prometheus.

-   Deploy the app to Azure using Terraform.
+   -Deploy the app to Azure using Terraform.

 Deploy to Azure: